 “No, I’ll be fine walking when I’ve made my mind to go.”

 The cart driver nodded and passed a loaf to Scratch.
-“For you tinker-man.
-There’s no charge, you’ve a hard life on the road I’d guess.”
+“For you tinker-man, there’s no charge, you’ve a hard enough life on the road I’d guess.”

 “Well, I’ve decided who needs my attentions most.” he said aloud yet again and picking up his pack swung onto his shoulder where it thumped against his back.